-The Hartman Center for Sales, Advertising & Marketing History in Duke's Rubenstein Library acquires and preserves printed material and collections of textual and multimedia resources and makes them available to researchers around the world.
+The Hartman Center for Sales, Advertising & Marketing History in the David M. Rubenstein Library acquires and preserves printed material and collections of textual and multimedia resources and makes them available to researchers around the world.
 Through these collections and related programming, the Center promotes understanding of the social, cultural, and historical impact of advertising, marketing, and sales.

 The Hartman Center announces new online finding aids for the following collections:

-These and other Hartman Center finding aids can be found and searched from the Archival Finding Aids page.
+These and other Hartman Center finding aids can be found and searched from the Collection Guides page.